Date posted : September 1. 2015

 The founding of Automobili Lamborghini SpA

-Automobili Lamborghini SpA was founded in early 1963, Ferruccio bought a green-field site of 90,000 square meters in Sant'Agata, Bologna and construction work on this brand new, state of the art car factory started immediately.
+Automobili Lamborghini SpA was founded on May 7.
+1963, Ferruccio bought a green-field site of 90,000 square meters in Sant'Agata, Bologna and construction work on this brand new, state of the art car factory started immediately.
 The buildings were erected in only eight months.
 This was a very modern factory using lots of open spaces and glass everywhere, but buildings like this cost money, about 500,000,000 Lire was needed to make Ferruccio's dream come true.
 The entire factory was surrounded by a road and in front of the main office building a nice garden was made.
 The large glass hall welcomed visitors and Ferruccio's own office was located right at the front of the central building.

 A car factory needs people, so Sig.
 Ferruccio Lamborghini started looking for the top men in the business and was able to recruit Giotto Bizzarrini after he'd left Ferrari, to design and build a V-12 for Lamborghini.
 The engine was finished soon and was able to pump out about 400 Bhp at 11,000 rpm, but Ferruccio wanted a GT car and not a race car, so the engine was detuned to 'only' 280 Bhp at 7,000 rpm.
 Bizzarrini was made very clearly that there was no way he could make a race car for Lamborghini so he decided to leave again very soon after the final tests were completed.